andrejbauer/coop/Manual.md

     type int_list = Nil | Cons of int * int_list

+### Type ascription

+You can explicitly state the type of an expression or computation with **type ascription**

+    ⟨expr⟩ : ⟨type⟩

+This may help with finding sources of type errors.
+As a special case, you can write

+    let ⟨pattern⟩ : ⟨type⟩ = ⟨expr⟩

+instead of `let ⟨pattern⟩ = ⟨expr⟩ : ⟨type⟩`.

 ## Values

 Values are pure data, i.e., they perform no effects and need not be evaluated